 Before that, Clapton (as part of Derek and The Dominoes) recorded Layla and Other Assorted Love Songs, an album born of the pain that results from being in love with his best friend's wife.
 The friend was George Harrison, by the way.

 Not only that, but after the album, he got Pattie Boyd (the wife in question) to divorce Harrison and marry Clapton.
-Harrison attended Clapton's wedding and the two stayed the best of friends anyway!
+Harrison attended Clapton's wedding and the two stayed the best of friends anyway and jokingly referred to themselves as "step-husbands"!

 The Queen songs "These Are the Days of Our Lives", "I'm Going Slightly Mad", and "The Show Must Go On" were recorded not long before Freddie Mercury's death of AIDS — all released on an album named "Innuendo".